dotnet/roslyn/CONTRIBUTING.md

 while the 2.2.400 version would not be considered compatible by .NET SDK.
 See [.NET Core Versioning](https://docs.microsoft.com/en-us/dotnet/core/versions/) for more information.

-All dependencies can be installed by running the `init.ps1` script at the root of the repository using Windows PowerShell or [PowerShell Core][pwsh] (on any OS).

-This repository can be built on Windows, Linux, and OSX.

 ## Package restore

 The easiest way to restore packages may be to run `init.ps1` which automatically authenticates